BradHillier/Brick-Breaker/README.md

 ## Gameplay

 The player controls a paddle at the bottom of the screen using their mouse.
-At the start of the game the player will have to serve the ball by clicking the left mouse button.
+At the start of the game, the player will have to serve the ball by clicking the left mouse button.
+The play can aim the ball by bouncing it off different paddle points.
+If the ball collides with the center of the paddle, it will rebound straight up.
+The closer to the edge of the paddle the ball touches, the more of an angle the ball will be deflected at.
 Bricks only take one hit to destroy.
-Upon destorying all bricks on the screen, the player will progress to the next level.
+After destroying all the bricks on the screen, the player will progress to the next level.

 ### Power-ups